Deep Learning for Individual Heterogeneity: Application: Advertising and Personalized Interest Rates

 \subsubsection{Optimal Personalized Offers}

-Our framework allows for a rich specification of heterogeneity in the tastes of the consumer.
-We have shown how standard quantities of interest such as marginal effects can be easily constructed.
-We now demonstrate how the estimated heterogeneity can be translated into personalized offers and the simplicity with which one can conduct inference on quantities of interest (such as the mean interest rate offered or expected profits).
+We now demonstrate how the estimated heterogeneity can be translated into personalized offers and the simplicity with which one can conduct inference on quantities of interest.
+We examine the mean of personalized interest rate offers and the expected profits from personalization.
+Note that it poses no issue that the corresponding $H$ function is not available in closed form.